Azure/ResourceModules/docs/wiki/Getting started - Scenario 2 Onboard module library and CI environment.md

 > **Note:** This prefix is only used by the CI environment you validate your modules in, and doesn't affect the naming of any resources you deploy as part of any multi-module solutions (applications/workloads) based on the modules.

-Each pipeline in CARML deploying resources uses a logic that automatically replaces "tokens" (i.e., placeholders) in any parameter file.
+Each pipeline in CARML deploying resources uses a logic that automatically replaces "tokens" (i.e., placeholders) in any module test file.
 Tokens are stored in only a few central locations to facilitate maintenance (e.g., local `settings.yml`, repository secrets or variable groups).

 To update the `namePrefix`, perform the following steps: